- International Activities

 Student performance is assessed on a combination of module coursework and end-of-module exams.
 Most exams consist of a 2 or 3 hour closed-book written test.

-A formal British university ceremony will be held in the presence of representatives of De Montfort University and honoured guests.
+A formal British university ceremony will be held in the presence of representatives of De Montfort University and honoured guests in Copenhagen.
 The date of the coming graduation is 25 August 2017.

 Niels Brock is based on secular and democratic values.
 This means that behavior and attire, which includes religious and undemocratic messages, are not accepted.This includes attire that covers whole or part of the face.
 This would not be compatible with the school principles for the implementation of education.